maroontress/StyleChecker/README.md

 - Don't discard the return value of some delicate methods like `System.IO.Stream.Read(byte[], int, int)`.
 - Remove unused local variables.
+- Avoid assignment to the parameters passed _by value_.

 ## Configuration